ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

     <img src="images/programmer.jpg" class="img-responsive" alt="Smart Programmer">
 </p>

-It may even be worse for backend folks, but from my perspective it seems like people aren't jumping ship as often.
+Jumping ship may even be worse for backend folks, but from my perspective it seems like backenders aren't switching tools as often.
 Maybe backend folks switch between frameworks/paradigms once every 2-4 years, where frontend is about every 6 months.

 It's probably just an outsider perspective, maybe it's not as bad as I think.
 However, I am still using the same Python